PGCE PrimarySouthwark Campus

 In the first semester of your course you will meet with your professional advisor at least once a week in small group sessions.
 After this, you'll meet them a minimum of three times for 30-45 minutes throughout your course to discuss and record progress.
 You can contact your tutor for additional support by email and request additional meetings if required.

 - UK or equivalent degree (Lower Second Class or above).
 This may be in any subject; it does not have to be a National Curriculum subject; and

 - a standard equivalent to a GCSE grade C / grade 4 in mathematics, English language and a science subject or equivalency test passes awarded by A* Star Equivalency and Equivalency Testing.
-Applicants who have not yet met this requirement are welcome to apply, but will not be able to start the course until they they have met this requirement; and
+Please note, we do not accept Access to HE courses as equivalent.
+Applicants who have not yet met this requirement are welcome to apply, but will not be able to start the course until they have met this requirement; and

 - A positive reference that highlights the candidate's suitability to become a teacher; and

 Your personal written statement should be coherent, written in clear standard English, and include the following: